-The amount shown as trade accounts receivable, at each balance sheet date, includes estimated recoveries from each time charter.
-At each balance sheet date, all potentially uncollectible accounts are assessed individually for purposes of determining the appropriate write off.
+The amount shown as trade accounts receivable, at each balance sheet date, includes estimated recoveries from each voyage or time charter.
+At each balance sheet date, the Company provides for doubtful accounts on the basis of specific identified doubtful receivables.
+Bad debts are written off in the period in which they are identified.
 No allowance for doubtful accounts was recorded for any of the periods presented.